Redocly/redocly-cli/docs/custom-plugins/custom-rules.md

 ## Build the custom rule

-Each rule is a function that returns an object with methods that Redocly CLI calls to "visit" nodes while traversing the definition document.
+Each rule is a function that returns an object with methods that Redocly CLI calls to "visit" nodes while traversing the API description document.
 The object keys are the node types that are encountered in the document.
 In this simple example, the custom plugin holds a rule that fails if any `operationId` is set to "test".

 To keep the plugin code manageable, each rule can go in its own file.
 This example is in `plugins/rules/opid-not-test.js`: